-The Camp Lejeune studies also give insight into the cumulative effects of multiple chemical exposures.
+This is doubly beneficial.
+First, The Camp Lejeune studies also give insight into the cumulative effects of multiple chemical exposures.
 Many Camp Lejeune residents were exposed to TCE, PCE, benzene, and vinyl chloride simultaneously.
 Studies and scientific literature suggest that these exposures are not merely additive but could interact synergistically, creating a combined risk that is greater than the sum of individual risks.
 [Rosenfeld 2024 at 14] This interaction amplifies the potential harm, reinforcing the need to consider the full scope of the exposure rather than isolating each chemical's effect.

-Moreover, the Camp Lejeune data provides conclusive evidence that the chemical concentrations present were sufficient to induce bladder cancer.
-The unique epidemiological focus on Camp Lejeune offers rare and strong data that support and strengthens the existing body of evidence, leaving little doubt about the harm posed to humans by these contaminants at the levels detected in the water at Camp Lejeune.
+Second, the Camp Lejeune data provides conclusive evidence that the chemical concentrations present were sufficient to induce leukemia.
+The unique epidemiological focus on Camp Lejeune offers a rare and strong data that supports and strengthens the existing body of evidence, leaving little doubt about the harm posed to humans by these contaminants at the levels detected in the water at Camp Lejeune.